Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Fair enough.
 I’ll adapt."

 Daar slapped Daniel on the back hard enough to almost knock him over.
 "Spoken like a Stoneback!
 And so will they!
-But right now...c’mon Boss, we’ve got some overgrown nava t’kill."
+But right now... c’mon Boss, we’ve got some overgrown nava t’kill."

 Coombes nodded.
 "Hoeff, Walsh, you stay here, watch out for everyone.
 And get emplaced, ‘cuz I bet BIG HOTEL won’t like us breaking their toys."